LCatSew/learnantino-portfolio/README.md

   * THEN I am taken to that deployed application
 * WHEN I resize the page or view the site on various screens and devices
   * THEN I am presented with a responsive layout that adapts to my viewport

+> If you don't have enough web applications to showcase at this point, use placeholder images and names.
+You can change them to real applications as you create them later in the course.